GHANA WATER PROJECT

 Ghana Water Facts

-Our work contributes directly to SDG 6.1, helping to achieve universal access to basic drinking water from an improved source with collection time under 30 minutes for a roundtrip.
+Our Ghana water project contributes directly to SDG 6.1, helping to achieve universal access to basic drinking water from an improved source with collection time under 30 minutes for a roundtrip.
 Click on the interactive map to see the GPS location of each kiosk we operate in Ghana.